HuidobroMG/Python-Codes/README.md

 # Repository description
-In this repository you may find multiple Python codes which do not fit in the other repositories, but still they are have interesting outputs and applications.
-Some of them are not optimized, but they all work and the results were the main motivation to develop the codes rather than any specific purpose.
+In this repository you may find multiple Python codes (in .py format) related to different topics.
+The do not have a specific purpose, but still they have interesting outputs and applications.
+Some of them might be further optimized, however, they all work and the outcomes were the main motivation to develop the codes rather than any practical application.

-Barnsley_Fern.py constructs and represents a specific fractal structure which has the shape of a fern, known as the Barnsley fern.
+[Barnsley_Fern.py](https://github.com/HuidobroMG/Python-Codes/blob/main/Barnsley_Fern.py) constructs and represents a specific fractal structure which has the shape of a fern, known as the Barnsley fern.
 The code applies an iterated function system (IFS) using the appropriate affine transformations, available in [Wikipedia](https://en.wikipedia.org/wiki/Barnsley_fern).

 Casino.py simulates the Roulette game in a casino and represents the results of long term profits and losses for different possible bets: Red/Black, 1 dozen or 2 dozens.